games647/MC-REST-API/ReadMe.md

 - [ ] Legacy (Mojang like routes and responses)
 - [ ] Mojang Assets, Status API
 - [ ] Caching (and cache headers) for images
+- [ ] Configurable HTTP-Proxies

 ## Goals

-* Workaround rate-limiting by global caching
+* Workaround rate-limiting by global caching and using http-proxies
 * Flexible API (if you have suggestions let us know)
 * Developer friendly, clear responses -> i.e. **NOT** returning a cracked player response if there is a issue with our servers
 * Open Source